Jaran Manophet

-Jaran Manophet (Thai: จรัล มโนเพ็ชร; 1 January 1951–4 September 2001) was a folk singer of Northern Thailand.
-Born in Chiang Mai city, he composed and performed around 300 songs, some in Northern Thai (Lanna) language and some in Central Thai.
+Jaran Manophet (Thai: จรัล มโนเพ็ชร; 1 January 1951–3 September 2001) was a folk singer of Northern Thailand.
+Born in Chiang Mai city, he composed and performed around 300 songs, some in Lanna language and some in Central Thai.
 He is credited with being a pioneer in connecting traditional Lanna folksong with Western popular music styles that became widely appreciated in Thailand in the 1970s.
 His songs were stylistically simple but appealing; his lyrics brought local experiences of social and economic change into national circulation.

+His songs are often described as Folk Songs Kammueang (folk music in the Northern Thai dialect).
+Among his most popular works are Mida, Khit Thueng Ban (Missing Home), Ban Bon Doi (House on the Mountain), and Rangwan Dae Khon Chang Fan (A Reward for Dreamers).

+He died of heart disease on 3 September 2001 in Lamphun Province after experiencing dizziness and collapsing in a bathroom.
+He was 50 years old.
+He had been a heavy smoker and had lived with leukemia for more than 28 years, requiring blood transfusions every six months.

-On 1 January 2022, a memorial sculpture to Jaran Manophet was inaugurated in Buak Haad public park, inside the old city wall of Chiang Mai and near to his birthplace.
+On 1 January 2022, a memorial sculpture to Jaran Manophet was inaugurated in Buak Hat Park, inside the old city wall of Chiang Mai and near to his birthplace.